-- The stronger your password, the more difficult it will be for a hacker or other criminal to figure out.
-Below you will find some tips for ensuring that you have a strong password.
+- The longer and stronger your password, the more difficult and time-consuming it will be for a hacker or other criminal to figure out.

 - When creating a password, try to be creative.
 The more obscure the password, the more difficult it will be to hack.
-Never use passwords that include birthdays, phone numbers, or anything pertaining to your life.
-The most common passwords are pet's names, addresses, and parts of your Social Security number.
+Never use passwords that include birthdays, phone numbers, or anything pertaining to your life, such as your pet's name.
 They can be guessed.

-You can create a password that is easy to remember but difficult to crack by:
+One way to create a password easy to remember but difficult to crack

 - Never tell anyone else your password.
 If your computer is in a public place never write your password down near it.

 - Use a different password for each secure application you use.
-If a hacker finds one, make sure they don’t have access to everything.
-You can reuse passwords that don’t protect sensitive information.
-But, make sure you know where your sensitive information is.
+That way, if a hacker discovers one of them, they don’t have access to all of your accounts.

 - Don't take shortcuts.
 Type your login and password every time you need to use it.
-Do not let your computer auto-fill your login or save your passwords.
+Don't let your computer auto-fill your login or save your passwords.
 If your password fills in automatically, malicious individuals could have easy access to all your information.

 - If you are the system administrator for a business—even a small one—have your procedures state that employees must periodically change their passwords; every three months is a common frequency.
 That way, chances are that even if a hacker does get their password, by the time they crack it, it will already have been changed.
-Consider requiring that employees avoid changing their password from enterprise1 to enterprise2 or enterprise3, etc.

 Password Protected Screen Savers